display/Umbraco-Embedded-Content/CONTRIBUTING.md

 This will install node dependencies, build the project, start watching files and start IIS Express listening on `http://localhost:8080`

+Change `debug` to `true` in `samples/Website/Web.config`

+When installing Umbraco hit `Customize` and select `No thanks` when asked to install a Starter kit.

+uSync wil automatically populate Umbraco with sample content from disk.

 ### Folder structure

 TODO: Describe the folder structure